Bushra-yousiff/TOP-6-used-car-in-KSA/README.md

 ### Visualizng the most year
 <img width="390" alt="yearoftop000" src="https://user-images.githubusercontent.com/75619142/142143171-e63aa472-caa2-496c-8645-3173cdae17df.png">![mostcartorent](https://user-images.githubusercontent.com/75619142/142169107-5281cfa2-2860-442c-97ec-cbf91c839518.png)

-As shown above the most year for selling cars 2015 its has the highest demand because there was not TAX/VAT in saudi arabia
+As shown above the most year for selling cars 2015 its has the highest demand because there was not TAX/VAT and the digital transforamtion , quick access and social media advertisement in saudi arabia